 |Liqui Moly 2332 Leichtlauf High Tech 5W-40 Engine Oil-5 Liter, 169.05 Fluid_Ounces||166 Reviews||$36.99|| View on Amazon|

 Check eBay price

 |Mobil 1 120760 Synthetic Motor Oil 0W-40, 5 Quart||579 Reviews||$42.12 from $33.19|| View on Amazon|

 Your Volkswagen Eos or Tiguan/CC/Passat/Golf GTI/MK6 that uses the TSI 2.0L Turbocharged engine has an oil capacity of 4.9 quarts (4.6L).
 I highly recommend buying two jugs of the 5 quarts simply because this engine tends to burn oil quite fast.
 It’s a good thing to have a spare to replenish whenever you need to.
 You know, shit always happens at the worst time.

 3. Locate the oil dipstick.

 Remove your oil dipstick.
-This will where you insert the little skinny tubing of the fluid extractor into.
+This is where you insert the little skinny tubing from the fluid extractor into.

 4. Position the tubing and the extractor properly to avoid death.